 Annual Ryegrass – A Double-edged Sword

 Annual ryegrass (Lolium multiflorum) is a cool-season grass that originated in southern Europe.
 It is sometimes called Italian ryegrass.
 Although an annual, ranchers in the southeast U.S. depend on it for its reseeding ability, resulting in "volunteer" stands of annual ryegrass from year to year once the seed bank is established.
-The greatest use of ryegrass in the Noble Foundation service area within 100 miles of Ardmore, Okla., is either as a component of a winter pasture mix to be grazed out by stocker cattle or as an early-season forage overseeded into bermudagrass (Cynodon dactylon) to provide 30-45 days of grazing prior to bermudagrass breaking dormancy.
+The greatest use of ryegrass in the Noble Research Institute service area within 100 miles of Ardmore, Okla., is either as a component of a winter pasture mix to be grazed out by stocker cattle or as an early-season forage overseeded into bermudagrass (Cynodon dactylon) to provide 30-45 days of grazing prior to bermudagrass breaking dormancy.

 Annual ryegrass is not a perennial plant or a cereal grain.
 There are perennial ryegrasses (Lolium perenne L.), but they are not adapted to the Southern Great Plains.
 Rye (Secale cereal L.) is a common winter annual that, because of the name, is sometimes confused with ryegrass.